FIELD NOTES | From Dumpster to a Billion: The Yvon Chouinard Playbook

 Yvon Chouinard, born in 1938—Lisbon, Maine.
 Little did he know the future awaiting.
 Growing up in a French-Canadian community, with poor English, he saw no other fate than working the mill just like his father.

 At this point he made friends, training hawks and falcons.
 One of them a mountain climber, Yvon got obsessed by rappelling down on cliffs to falcon aeries.
-During these days, bare feet, a pair of sneakers would do the trick.
-Until he noticed someone climbing on the sandstone cliffs of Stoney Point, and wanted more.
+During these days, bare feet, and a pair of sneakers would do the trick—until he noticed someone climbing on the sandstone cliffs of Stoney Point, and wanted more.

 Back then, Europe was supplying single-use pitons that stained the white canvas mountains once conquered1.
 Yvon wanted no trace behind.
-Thus arose the dumpster diver, determined to forge a reusable piton, stronger, more functional than ever.
+Thus arose the dumpster diver, determined to forge a reusable piton, stronger and more functional than ever.
 A belief that would prove an inspiration for founding a billion-dollar company.

 At this time the country knew a mere hundred climbers.
 Yet, when Yvon launches his product from the back of his car, the word is spreading fast.
 A self-made blacksmith, barely meeting demand, offering a premium of $1.15 far above the European rate2.

 Today a status symbol for the world's most powerful companies, as it exceeds a billion dollars in sales since 2019.
-I think Yvon Chouinard’s story, the Patagonia brand illustrates the hazardous path to self-realisation.
-Working on a passion so dearly, that you keep climbing no matter the mountain, obstacle for a belief worth sharing.
+I think Yvon Chouinard's story, the Patagonia brand illustrates the hazardous path to self-realisation.
+Working on a passion so dearly, that you keep climbing no matter the mountain or obstacle—for a belief worth sharing.

 Commonwealth Club of California 2016, Yvon Chouinard: Founding Patagonia & Living Simply (Full Program), accessed 3 January 2023, <https://www.youtube.com/watch?v=ZQlu95rzUTM/>.